saylesss88/nix-book/src/nixos_containers.md

 curl http://localhost
 ```

-- You should see your book in HTTP format.
+- You should see your book in HTTP format as raw HTML.

 Test on the web, in your browser visit: